 b.
-Diversity factors are taken inter-relatedly without consideration of the Human-Systemic Multifaceted DDDD (Diversity-Discrimination-Divide Dilemma) factors -Taken independently, each diversity factor in itself has brought about a diverse set of education options.
-Taking the interplays of the key diversity factors like race-ethnicityincome-wealth and socio-economic factors into consideration, the issue of education for all shows a greater discriminating disparity in the expensive elitist education for select few, paid private education for specific groups, and free public education for the masses.
-On the other side of the continuum whereby the depraved condition of the nation, the economic downturns, its human rights abuse, the persecution of its people, the selfcentered self-interest of personified self, partisan politics with groupthink towards national exploitations, there is little left to its educational endeavors.
-Education for all is meaningless due to a lack of human capacities and capabilities that underscores the drove of displaced people or migrations to start a better life.
-The so-called American dream lacks the luster of the past and the migrations to Europe are bringing higher levels of racisms, white supremacy, or narcissistic movements through hatred speech for selfprotection that affects 20|20 Education for All.
+Diversity factors taken inter-relatedly without consideration of the Human-Systemic Multifaceted DDDD (Diversity-Discrimination-Divide Dilemma) factors - Taken independently, each diversity factor in itself has brought about a diverse set of education options.
+Taking the interplays of the key diversity factors like race-ethnicity-incomewealth and socio-economic factors into consideration, the issue of education of education for all shows a greater discriminating disparity in the expensive elitist education for select few, paid private education for specific groups and free public education for the masses.
+On the other side of the continuum whereby the depraved condition of the nation, the economies downturns, its human rights abuse, the persecution of its own people, the selfcentered self-interest of personified self, partisan politics with groupthink towards national exploitations, there is little left to its education endeavors.
+The education for all is meaningless due to lack of human capacities and capabilities that underscores drove of displaced people or migrations to start a better life.
+The so-called American dream lacks the luster of the past and the migrations to Europe is bringing higher levels of racisms, white supremacy or narcissistic movements through hatred speech for self-protection that affects 20|20 Education for All.

 c.
-Human-Systemic Multifaceted DDDD (Diversity-Discrimination-Divide Dilemma) factors intersection of the Diversity factors -

-(i) Personal-Personification, Psycho-Pretense, Power-Postures, and Political-Postures interplaying factors - Unfortunately, the Covid-19 pandemic has been politicized.
-The Covid-19 pandemic is used to illustrate the classic case study of the psycho-pretense of the "I" leaders' personal-personification issues of developed and developing nations.
-Through their personal-psycho-personification behaviors and thought processes guiding their political guts-gains, they have miscalculated, misplanned, misinformed, and misguided the public against sound scientific health advisories from a data-grounded scientist or just plain common sense.
-Their tendencies to "believe only in themselves, the "I" mentality or supranationalist mentality" have led them to discount scientific advisories leading to sluggish and slothful containment-mitigation strategies and potentially undermining the balancing of life-economic decisions.
-These are further undermined by the increasing blame games, fingers pointing, disinformationmisinformation, and conspiracy theories to "cover-up" for their wrongs.
+Human-Systemic Multifaceted DDDD (Diversity-Discrimination-Divide Dilemma) factors intersection of the Diversity factors - personification behaviors and thought processes guiding their political guts-gains, they have miscalculated, misplanned, misinformed and misguided the public against sound scientific health advisories from data-grounded scientist or just plain common sense.
+Their tendencies to "believe only in themselves, the "I" mentality or supra-nationalist mentality" have led them to discount scientific advisories leading to sluggish and slothful containment-mitigation strategies and potentially undermining the balancing of life-economic decisions.
+These are further undermined by the increasing blame games, fingers pointing, disinformation-misinformation and conspiracy theories to "cover up" for their wrongs.
 The personification-psycho is illustrated through the "I" of being the greatest and can do what I want by taking its country out of the Paris Climate Accords, the 2015 Iranian deal, the WHO and by putting the pandemics blames as a "Chinese Virus" and so forth.
-This included putting sanctions on countries, companies, and people who the "I" personifications deem fitting or on fancies or conspiracy theories.
-Supplementing this is the political-power and partisan politics of power grabs in using emergency powers to consolidate their political-power positions by politicizing the pandemic that further undermines national-international cooperation, coordination, and sustainability or national priorities as against personal, political, and partisan selfish gains that potentially do not benefit the diverse masses.
-The "open the schools at any cost" and "open up the economy as the pandemic will pass as in ordinary cases of flu", have led a few of the countries' great increase of cases and deaths, which they are still not acknowledging or just go into plain denials.
+This included putting sanctions on countries, companies and people who the "I" personifications deem fitting or on fancies or on conspiracy theories.
+Supplementing this is the political-power and partisan politics of power grabs in using emergency powers to consolidate their politicalpower positions by politicizing the pandemic that further undermines nationalinternational cooperation, coordination and sustainability or national priorities as against personal, political and partisan selfish gains that potentially do not benefit the diverse masses.
+The "open the schools at any cost" and "open up the economy as the pandemic will pass as in ordinary flus", have led a few of the countries' great increase of cases and deaths, which they are still not acknowledging or just go into plain denials.
 On the contrary, these actions potentially cause greater divisiveness across the diversity factors and issues, and indirectly affecting the future of education as 1.3 billion children's education across the globe are affected by this pandemic and the way they learn if they have the opportunities regardless of in-class or online sessions.
 Compounding the 20/20 Education for All issues are the interplays of these human-systemic factors on key diversity income-race-ethic-gender-socio strata groups that are adversely affected exponentially.